davidrpugh/nvidia-rapids-data-science-project/docker/README.md

 ## Building a new image for your project

 If you wish to add (remove) dependencies in your project's `environment.yml` (or if you wish to have a custom user defined inside the image), then you will need to build a new Docker image for you project.
-The following command builds a Docker image for your project with a particular `$IMAGE_NAME` and `$IMAGE_TAG` using the `Dockerfile`.
+The following command builds a new image for your project with a custom `$USER` (with associated `$UID` and `$GID$) as well as a particular `$IMAGE_NAME` and `$IMAGE_TAG`.
 This command should be run within the `docker` sub-directory of the project.

 ```bash
 $ docker build \